git-town/git-town/CONTRIBUTING.md

 ```
 Automatically foo commits in "git bar"

-This automatically foos changes before they get barred into
+Fooing changes before they get barred into a separate branch
-a separate branch.
-This keeps the final foo simpler when
-shipping that branch later.
+keeps the final foo simpler when shipping that branch later.

 Implements #123
 ```